- Many blockchain smart contracts currently use Ethereum, and the most common token standards are ERC-20, ERC-721, ERC-777, and ERC-1155.

 ERC-20 Token Standard

-The ERC-20 token standard can be described as a blueprint for creating fungible tokens on the Ethereum network.
+The ERC-20 token standard is a blueprint for creating fungible tokens on the Ethereum network.

-Fungible means that each token (or a fraction of a token) is equivalent to and indistinguishable from another.
-For example, Alice’s US$1 is equal to Bob’s US$1.
-Both of them can swap their US dollar because it has the same value.
-Fiat currency is fungible, and similarly, 1 ETH has the same value as any other ETH.
+Fungible means that each token (or a fraction of a token) is equivalent to, and indistinguishable from, another token.
+For example, fiat currency is fungible.
+Alice’s US$1 is equal to Bob’s US$1, and both of them can swap their US dollar because it has the same value.
+Similarly, 1 ETH has the same value as any other ETH.

 Like other digital assets, ERC-20 tokens are most commonly developed by organisations and tech-focused companies.
-They allow the entity to customise the token’s utility, such as granting voting rights and rewarding mechanisms.
+These tokens allow the entity to customise their utility, such as granting voting rights or rewarding mechanisms.

 Despite the versatility of the token standard, each ERC-20 token has a standardised core functionality.
-In other words, all tokens created using ERC-20 are interoperable with each other and compatible services such as MyEtherWallet or MetaMask.
+In other words, all tokens created using ERC-20 are interoperable with each other and compatible services like MyEtherWallet or MetaMask.

 From a technical standpoint, there are six primary functions an ERC-20 token must implement:

-- TransferFrom – Works similarly to transfer function with the added advantage of allowing contracts to transfer tokens on the user’s behalf
+- TransferFrom — Works similarly to the Transfer function, with the added advantage of allowing contracts to transfer tokens on a user’s behalf.

-On top of the compulsory functions above, there are other optional functions that can improve the usability of an ERC-20 token.
-There are Token Name, Ticker Symbol (e.g. ETH), and Divisibility (how many decimal places can the token support).
+On top of the compulsory functions above, there are other optional functions that can improve the usability of an ERC-20 token, including Token Name, Ticker Symbol (e.g., ETH), and Divisibility (how many decimal places the token can support).

-By putting the functions above together, it will form an ERC-20 contract.
+Putting the functions above together forms an ERC-20 contract.
 This contract then becomes the foundation of different cryptocurrencies, be it a stablecoin, a security token, or a utility token.
-Among the most popular ERC-20 tokens today are ChainLink (LINK), Dai (DAI), and Basic Attention Token (BAT).
+Some examples of ERC-20 tokens are Chainlink (LINK), Dai (DAI), and Basic Attention Token (BAT).

 ERC-721 Token Standard

-In contrast with ERC-20, which is a fungible token standard, ERC-721 is a token standard for non-fungible tokens (NFTs).
-Non-fungible tokens are a special type of cryptographic token that are not mutually interchangeable by their individual specification.
-This means that 1 token cannot be exchanged for another because of its unique specifications.
-Therefore, they’re often utilised to represent digital collectables, game items, digital art, event tickets, domain names, and ownership records for physical assets.
+In contrast with ERC-20, a fungible token standard, ERC-721 is a token standard for non-fungible tokens (NFTs), which are a special type of cryptographic token not mutually interchangeable by their individual specification.
+This means that one token cannot be exchanged for another because of its unique specifications.
+Therefore, NFTs are utilised to represent digital collectibles, game items, digital art, event tickets, domain names, and ownership records for physical assets.

-An example of a project built on the ERC-721 is CryptoKitties, a game developed on the Ethereum blockchain in 2017 that allows users to buy, sell, and breed digital cats.
+An example of a project built on the ERC-721 standard is ‘CryptoKitties’, a game developed in 2017 on the Ethereum blockchain that allows users to buy, sell, and breed digital cats.
 Currently, the markets to buy or sell NFT digital artworks include OpenSea and Rarible.